-Nestled in the foothills of the Great Smokey Mountains, the Meadowbranch Landfill is a critical post-collection asset that serves the markets around Knoxville and Chattanooga, Tennessee.
+Nestled in the foothills of the Great Smokey Mountains, the Meadowbranch Landfill is a critical post-collection asset that serves the markets around Knoxville and Chattanooga, TN.
 On an annual basis, the landfill receives nearly one million tons of municipal solid waste.
 With rainfall of approximately 80 inches per year, the site was generating around 30 million gallons of leachate annually and utilizing third parties for treatment and disposal.
-Beginning in 2021, the site installed evaporation technology that allowed it to treat a larger portion of its leachate on site, reducing the number of trucks needed to transport leachate to treatment plants.
-In 2021, the site began installation of temporary cover on the landfill in order to further reduce the penetration of liquids into the landfill and minimize fugitive emissions.
+Beginning in 2021, the site installed evaporation technology which allowed it to treat a larger portion of its leachate on site, reducing the number of trucks needed to transport leachate to treatment plants.
+Also in 2021, the site began installation of temporary cover on the landfill in order to further reduce the penetration of liquids into the landfill and minimize fugitive emissions.
+The results are clear - less leachate generation and enhanced gas capture - which should translate into favorable environmental benefits as well as lower costs and additional opportunity for gas monetization.